 The main driver of liquidity stresses relates to the payment of IWT in June of each year.
-In addition to an analysis of the liquidity implications arising from our planning forecast, a number of stress scenarios were analysed allowing us to determine that the amount due for payment has reduced over time as have triggered the legislative cap.
+In addition to an analysis of the liquidity implications arising from our planning forecast, a number of stress scenarios were analysed allowing us to determine that the amount due for payment has reduced over time due to the triggering of the legislative cap.